Consolidation likely in Afghanistan mobile market

 - the country’s internet market continues to struggle but steady growth has been evident;

-- since the major surge in internet users reported by the ITU in 2009/2010, there has been positive growth in internet usage;
+- following a major surge in internet users in 2009/2010, there has been positive growth in internet usage;

 - the arrival of 3G mobile broadband services has rapidly expanded internet access;

-- most importantly the price of internet is dropping;
+- most importantly the price of internet access/usage is dropping;

 - the country’s first satellite, Afghansat-1 was launched in 2015 under a strategic partnership with Eutelsat;

-- on a broader front, the ongoing political and civil unrest continued to be of concern to the country and its people, with any deterioration in the situation certain to have an impact on the telecom sector.
+- on a broader front, the ongoing political and civil unrest continued to be of concern to the country and its people, with any deterioration in the situation certain to have a negative impact on the telecom sector.

 Companies mentioned in this report:

-Afghan Telecom/Aftel, Afghan Wireless Communications Company/AWCC, Roshan/ Telecom Development Company Afghanistan Ltd (TDCA), Etisalat Afghanistan, MTN Afghanistan, Wasel Telecom, Ericsson, ZTE.
+Afghan Telecom/Aftel/Salam Telecom/Networks, Afghan Wireless Communications Company/AWCC, Roshan/ Telecom Development Company Afghanistan Ltd (TDCA), Etisalat Afghanistan, MTN Afghanistan, Wasel Telecom, Ericsson, ZTE.